Standstill agreement (India): Prior to independence

-The draft of the standstill agreement was formulated on 3 June 1947 by the Political department of the British Indian government.
+The draft of the standstill agreement was formulated soon after 3 June 1947 by the Political department of the British Indian government.
 The agreement provided that all the administrative arrangements of 'common concern' then existing between the British Crown and any particular signatory state would continue unaltered between the signatory dominion (India or Pakistan) and the state until new arrangements were made.
-A separate schedule specified the matters of common concern.
+A separate schedule was to specify these matters of common concern.
 During discussion, Jawaharlal Nehru, the future Prime Minister of India, doubted if the agreement should cover only 'administrative' matters.
 Mohammad Ali Jinnah, the future Governor General of Pakistan, gave his view that it should be so.

-The standstill agreement was separate from the Instrument of Accession, formulated by the States Department around the same time, which was a legal document that involved a surrender of sovereignty to the extent specified in the Instrument.
+The standstill agreement was separate from the Instrument of Accession, later formulated by the States Department of the future dominion of India, which was a legal document that involved a surrender of sovereignty to the extent specified in the Instrument.

 Both the draft agreements were presented to the Chamber of Princes on 25 July.
 A States Negotiating Committee was formed to discuss both the agreements, consisting of ten rulers and twelve ministers.
 After discussion, the Committee finalised both the draft agreements on 31 July.

 Some native rulers of the princely states attempted to buy time by stating that they would sign the Standstill agreement but not the Instrument of Accession until they had time to decide.
 In response, the Indian government took the position that it would sign standstill agreements with only those states that acceded.
 By 15 August 1947, the appointed deadline and the day of Indian independence, all but four princely states interior to India, some 560 of them, signed both the Instrument of Accession and Standstill agreement with India.
 The exceptions were Hyderabad, a large state in the centre of South India that received an extension for a period of two months, and three small states in Gujarat: Junagadh and its subsidiaries (Mangrol and Babariawad).

 The state of Junagadh executed Instrument of Accession as well as Standstill agreement with Pakistan on 15 August.
 It was accepted by Pakistan on 13 September.
 Junagadh was the only state that declared accession to Pakistan by 15 August.

 The state of Jammu and Kashmir, which was contiguous to both India and Pakistan, decided to remain independent.
 It offered to sign standstill agreements with both of the dominions.
 Pakistan immediately accepted, but India asked for further discussions.

 The Khanate of Kalat, at the western periphery of Pakistan, also decided to remain independent.
 It signed a standstill agreement with Pakistan.